 You may also like How much does an underwater welder make

 Table of contents

-Becoming an Underwater Welder
+How to become an Underwater Welder

 The basic requirement of becoming an underwater welder begins by being a certified diver.
 People that familiar with diving under the water understand the differences between scuba diving and commercial diving.
 A scuba diver is not enough for you to get the job of an underwater welder.

 Commercial divers go through training in compliance with particular norms put in place by authorities.
 They have the right training to use breathing apparatus, swimming gear, and safety equipment, which are a must, owing to dangers that come with the job.

 Distinct scuba diving, which is an activity or sport for entertainment, training of commercial diving includes understanding the physical impacts of the task.
 As earlier mentioned, this work is psychologically and physiologically demanding, as most times they need to work underwater for long.

 Therefore, one has to undertake formal training that includes written exams and physical training.

 After acquiring relevant diving skills, you will have to get certification as a welder.
 Schools in the market are many, and they offer formal welding training alongside underwater welding training.
 With two certifications under the belt, the last thing that is needed will be getting experience for the job.

 Stay in touch with marine firms hiring underwater welders.
 Work as an apprentice with them for some months, before starting to make applications to other companies.
 Experience is always the best tutor.
 Therefore, apprenticeship is a crucial part of being the best underwater welder.
 During this duration, you will learn about job intricacies, which are missed within classroom walls.